Events for April 4 - November 23, 2025

 Aurora Hills Community Center 735 18th Street, South, Arlington, United States

 In 1946, a group of determined and like-minded individuals set out to establish the American Legion Dorie Miller Post 194 & Auxiliary Unit in Arlington.
-Their courage to start a new post speaks volumes about who they were and the man the post honors.
-The Arlington Historical Society welcomes Former Post Commander Kenneth Powell and […]
+Their courage to start a […]

 • Arlington’s Political Structure in the 20th Century